andrewg23/agilent-n5766a-interface/README.md

      * It should be of the form 169.254.*
      * Usually it is 169.254.95.52
 4) Enter the IP address into a browser and it should take you to the powersupply's website.
-    * It may few minutes for the website to be available
+    * It may take few minutes for the website to be available
     * You can change all the settings from the "Browser Web Control" tab found in the upper left-hand corner of the page

 ## Getting the Software Setup